amv27/IT610-week12/README.md

 # IT610-week12
-Repository for IT 610 Section 101 Week 12 assignment
+Repository for IT 610 Section assignment.